UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - SQL Server - SQL Server 2016 SP1 on Windows Server 2016 Image
 - SQL IAAS Extension 1.2.18
 - Latest DSC Extension (2.26.0 or higher)

+> [!WARNING]
+> If you deploy SQL STANDARD your Availability Group has got limitations as per [Basic Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/basic-availability-groups-always-on-availability-groups?view=sql-server-2017)
+> ## Limitations
+> Basic availability groups use a subset of features compared to advanced availability groups on SQL Server 2016 Enterprise Edition.
+Basic availability groups include the following limitations: >
+> - Limit of two replicas (primary and secondary).
+>
+> - No read access on secondary replica.
+>
+> - No backups on secondary replica.
+>
+> - No integrity checks on secondary replicas.
+>
+> - No support for replicas hosted on servers running a version of SQL Server prior to SQL Server > 2016 Community Technology Preview 3 (CTP3).
+>
+> - Support for one availability database.
+>
+> - Basic availability groups cannot be upgraded to advanced availability groups.
+The group must > be dropped and re-added to a group that contains servers running only SQL Server 2016 Enterprise > Edition.
+>
+> - Basic availability groups are only supported for Standard Edition servers.
+>
+> - Basic availability groups can not be part of a distributed availability group.

 ### Configuration